Skip to main content

 Drafting the articles of association

 This is the most important step, and the one where you should not cut costs.
-The articles define the rules of the game: share allocation, manager’s powers, conditions for share transfers, approval clauses, dissolution procedures, distribution policy.
-Standard articles downloaded from the internet do not cover complex situations (disagreements between partners, death, divorce, entry of a new partner).
+The articles set the rules of the game: share allocation, the manager’s powers, the terms for share transfers, approval clauses, dissolution procedures, distribution policy.
+Standard articles downloaded from the internet do not cover complex situations (disagreements between partners, death, divorce, the entry of a new partner).

-Have your articles drafted by a lawyer specializing in real estate law or by your notaire.
+Have your articles drafted by a lawyer specialising in property law or by your notaire.
 Cost: 1,000 to 2,500 euros depending on complexity.

 Share capital